Master of Theology [Biblical Studies]

 • A nonrefundable $50 (US) application fee that includes processing of the application and a personal background check.

-• A cumulative grade point average (GPA) of 3.50/4.00 for baccalaureate and graduate work is required for admission.
+• A cumulative grade point average (GPA) of 3.30/4.00 for baccalaureate and graduate work is required for admission.
 The grade point average as calculated by the Admissions Office at Asbury Seminary shall be considered the official grade point average for admission.

 • A scholarly essay, representing an example of the applicant’s ability to do independent research and reflecting a research interest appropriate to the degree program, approximately 25 pages in length, completed within the last three years.
-(Please note: writing samples must be submitted in .pdf format, with the applicant’s 6-digit prospective student ID number in place of their name throughout the paper.
-The prospective ID number should also be the filename of the document.
-If papers are not submitted within these guidelines, they will be returned to the applicant for proper formatting.)

 • A resume or CV detailing education, language skills, and work/ministry experience.